itz-omkar-shinde-1432/itz-omkar-shinde-1432/README.md

 # Hi there! 👋 I'm Omkar Shinde

 I am a passionate B.Tech student in Computer Science Engineering with a focus on Cyber Security.
-Currently in my first year at GH Raisoni College of Engineering and Management,Pune.
+Currently in my third year at GH Raisoni College of Engineering and Management,Pune.

 ## 🚀 About Me